-Subject: AASB Tentative Agenda Decision: Asset Residual Values
+Subject: Asset Residual Values

-I refer to the AASB's tentative decision on Residual Values (Feb 2015) as it relates to Local Government Infrastructure Assets & in particular the re-use/recycling of part of an infrastructure at its replacement date and thereby lower future replacement costs.
+We refer to the AASB's tentative decision on Residual Values (Feb 2015) as it relates Local Government Infrastructure Assets & in particular the re-use/recycling of part of an infrastructure at its replacement date and thereby lower future replacement costs.

-Willoughby City Council would like to register its view that the AASB tentative decision would appear unfairly narrow in its conclusions regarding Residual Value (as defined in AASB 116).
+We would like to register our view that the AASB tentative decision is unfairly narrow in its conclusions regarding Residual Value (as defined in AASB 116).